TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/03 - Leviticus/Leviticus 23/Leviticus 23.4.md

 ---

-These are the set feasts of Jehovah, even holy convocations, which ye shall proclaim in their appointed season.
+"'These are the set feasts of Yahweh, even holy convocations, which you shall proclaim in their appointed season.